SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/02-Higher-Order-Components.md

 And in other cases the multiplication function is applicable, multiplying each element.
 [/slide]

-[slide]
+[slide hideTitle]

 # Higher-Order Functions

 Components are the primary unit of code reuse.

-- Some patterns aren't straightforward for traditional components
+- Some patterns are not straightforward for traditional components

 Whereas as component transforms props into UI.